robtweed/ewd-qoper8/guide.md

 });
 q.start();
 ```
 This example uses the simple worker module express-module.js which just echoes back all the messages you send.
-You’ll now see that any requests (GET, POST etc) that start with /qoper8 will be sent as ewd-qoper8-express formatted messages to your worker module.
+You'll now see that any requests (GET, POST etc) that start with /qoper8 will be sent as ewd-qoper8-express formatted messages to your worker module.

 So, for example, a GET request to /qoper8/testing/a/b?hello=world
 will return a response similar to this: